 Seasonal pollen levels vary, with many people experiencing vast changes in sensitivity from January through to December.
 Skin also struggles to adapt to quickly changing temperatures and humidity levels.

-LRP Tip: Listen to your body.
+Tip: Listen to your body.
 Try to stay inside as much as possible on high pollen-count days and wear protective clothing.
 Stay hydrated throughout winter by investing in a humidifier and a good quality moisturiser.
-Sun protection products like our Anthelios sunscreen range are also key to use and should be an all-year-round effort!
+Sun Protection products like our Anthelios range are also key to use and should be an all-year-round effort!

 Skin has a biologically programmed 24-hour or circadian rhythm.
 At night, lower levels of the anti-inflammatory hormone cortisol combined with a surge of pro-itch mediator histamine can accentuate skin’s sensitivity, leading to a restless night’s sleep and a tight, itchy and unpleasant sensation upon waking.

 Tip: Opt for natural, breathable fabrics, change bedding regularly, and avoid overheating while in bed.